Breush/lava/whats-next.md

     - GLB: pass factors and colors (with textures)
     - Mesh: compute tangents if not provided
     - Mesh: have own secondary buffers
-    - Mesh: allow not to have to specify a material (defaults to RmMaterial?)
     - Node: Hierarchy and update transforms
     - OrbitCamera: FOV and up-vector configurable
     - PBR: albedo color factors and such